spcourse/populations-oo/population/phase1.md

 As you see the foxes in this simulation use up all their resources (rabbits), which lead to the collapse of their ecosystem and eventually their own demise.
 You're going to find out if this can be prevented.

 The simulation has a lot of moving (harr) parts.
-And is to complex to build in one go.
-In such cases it is good practice to start out with simple and gradually build it out to the desired result.
+And is too complex to build in one go.
+In such cases it is good practice to start out with something simple and gradually build it out to the desired result.

 For the first part of this module we will specify exactly how to make an increasingly complex class structure in 9 phases.
-This might seem a bit restrictive, but it is a good way to learn how you can build complex object oriented projects.
+This might feel a bit restrictive, but it is a good way to learn how you can build complex object oriented projects.

 ## Phase 1: Rabbit
-Start by download the file `phase1.py`.
+Start by download the file [phase1.py](phase1.py).
 This will be the starting point for this assignment.

 ### Goal
 Lets start out by having a single rabbit move over the screen.
 Like in the example below.